 With some of Britain’s most unspoiled woodlands, leafy lanes and the cutest of English villages on route, Exmoor is an idyllic place to escape.
 Whatever the season, pretty walks, secluded beaches and wild corners are just a modest drive away from our idyllic grounds at The Northcote Manor Hotel.
-The list of walks, special sites, attractions and things to do on Exmoor awaiting the curious visitor are endless.
+The list of walks, special sites, attractions and places to visit on Exmoor awaiting the curious visitor are endless.
 But if we could only pick a handful of destinations, these would be especially high on our list:

-One of Britain’s best preserved ancient woodlands, this is a truly special place for any visitor with a love of leafy, wild countryside.
+One of Britain’s best-preserved ancient woodlands, this is a truly special place for any visitor with a love of the leafy, wild countryside.
 Every season has its beauty and this is noted as one of the finest Exmoor walking locations of all, with plenty of peace and quiet to be had even in midsummer (the only “rush” you’re likely to experience is the sparkling water of the East Lyn).